phistuck/extraneous-process-detector-chrome-extension/README.md

 0-dev
 20-dev
 ```
-10. Relaunch Chrome.
-11. Go to about:version
-12. Make sure it shows `dev` (the version will vary!) -
-`Google Chrome: 60.0.3112.113 (Official Build) dev (64-bit) (cohort: Stable)`
-13. If it does not, go to step for and pick a different path/key.

 ### Running The Server
 1. Either create a shortcut for the following command and put it in the Startup folder of the start menu and run it, or run the following command by yourself -